Instacart

 Order Page

-The next change was allowing shoppers to see what’s in their order before accepting.
 Instacart really pushes for shoppers to be time oriented and maximize their personal limits.
-Adding the ability to see what items you have will get you there faster.
+Adding the ability to see what items you have will allow you to shop more efficiently.

 The next change was adding a timer into the indicator circle.
 Previously there was no indication of how much time you had to accept an order.